 Top “Golden Age” University

-In 2018 for the second year in a row, Times Higher Education ranked UC San Diego 1st among the world’s top “Golden Age” universities—the best 100 institutions that were founded between 1945 and 1966.
+In 2020 for the fourth year in a row, Times Higher Education ranked UC San Diego 1st among the world’s top “Golden Age” universities—the best higher education institutions that were founded between 1945 and 1966.
 Read more

 Academic Ranking of World Universities

-In the prestigious 2018 Academic Ranking of World Universities released by the Center for World-Class Universities at Shanghai Jiao Tong, UC San Diego was ranked the 15th best university in world.
-Read more
+In the prestigious 2020 Academic Ranking of World Universities released by the Center for World-Class Universities at Shanghai Jiao Tong, UC San Diego was ranked the 14th best university in the nation and 18th in the world.
+The campus was also ranked 4th best public university in the U.S. Read more

 U.S. News and World Report

-U.S. News and World Report named UC San Diego the 16th best university in the world and the nation’s 5th best public university in 2017 for research; global and regional reputation; international collaboration; number of highly-cited papers; and doctorates awarded.
+U.S. News and World Report listed UC San Diego as 21st in their 2021 Best Global Universities rankings, which are evaluated based on research; global and regional reputation; international collaboration; and number of highly-cited papers.
 Read more

 Center for World University Rankings

-The Center for the World University Rankings named UC San Diego the 17th best university in the world, 14th in the U.S. and third best public university in the nation in 2016.
+The Center for the World University Rankings named UC San Diego the 34th best university in the world, 22nd in the U.S. and eighth best public university in the nation in 2020.
 Read more

 U.S. News & World Report Best High Schools

-The Preuss School UCSD—a charter middle and high school for low-income students who strive to become the first in their families to graduate from college—was ranked the best high school in San Diego County by U.S. News & World Report in their 2018 list of “Best High Schools.”
-The school also received a Gold Award designation and was ranked the 6th best school in the State of California based on performance on state assessments, graduation rates and college preparation.
-And in 2017, Preuss was named one of “America’s Most Challenging High Schools” in The Washington Post’s annual rankings of how successfully schools challenge their students.
-Read more
+The Preuss School UC San Diego—a charter middle and high school for low-income students who strive to become the first in their families to graduate from college—was ranked the best high school in San Diego County for the fourth year in a row by U.S. News & World Report in their 2020 list of “Best High Schools.”
+The school was also ranked the 9th best school in the State of California based on performance on state assessments, graduation rates and college preparation.

-In 2018, Washington Monthly named UC San Diego the best public university in the nation for contributions to social mobility, research and public service.
-UC San Diego has topped the rankings eight times over the past nine years.
+In 2020, Washington Monthly named UC San Diego the best public university in the nation for contributions to social mobility, research and public service.
 Read more

 U.S. News & World Report Best Colleges Guidebook